catppuccin/userstyles/docs/tips-and-tricks.md

 ### Hiding sensitive information in screenshots

-When taking screenshots of userstyles, you may want to hide sensitive information such as your username, email, or other personal information.
+When taking screenshots of userstyles, you may want to hide sensitive information (such as your username, email, etc.).

 You may use the [Flow Circular](https://fonts.google.com/specimen/Flow+Circular) font to redact details by obscuring any text on the page.